peterhaefliger/hugo/content/draft/backtracking-algorithms.md

 Taking this effect of the current pairing on potential future pairings into account allows to stop and retrace much earler, i.e. cut off huge subtrees of the search tree which otherwise would have been traversed without any result.

-If this additional check is incorporated into the forward-running algorithm which before took more than an hour to run and executed 5.2 billion steps, the program runs even slightly faster than the backward-running algorithm (it takes about 1:50 minutes on the same machine) and uses less than 2 million steps!
+If this additional check is incorporated into the forward-running algorithm which before took more than an hour to run and executed 5.2 billion steps, the program has roughly the same execution time as the backward-running algorithm (around 2 minutes) and uses less than 2 million steps!
+The number of steps is massively smaller even than for the backward-running algorithm but unfortunately the effect on execution time is insignificant as more checks have to be performed at each step.
+The two effects seem to cancel each other out performance-wise.
+Nevertheless, I prefer this final version of the algorithm to the backward-running version because I believe it is more general, i.e. less dependant on the concrete problem and its tree structure.
+I would expect it to perform generally better also for other target sets like Fibonacci numbers or prime numbers, but I have not done any analysis to support this claim.

 As promised, I will now show and explain the full program in its final version: